Taco Cabana: Programs

-Taco Cabana has its own app where guests can find TC locations and order online for delivery or pick-up, including margaritas and other alcoholic beverages.
-TC also has a loyalty rewards program called MYTC! where guests who sign-up can receive valuable offers and brand news as well accrue points for future food purchases.
+Taco Cabana has its own app where guests can find locations and order online for delivery or pick-up.
+TC also has a loyalty rewards program.

 Charity work

-In Texas, Taco Cabana has been involved with several local military organizations, and the Brand offers a daily 20% discount in-restaurant/drive-thru for those in the military (excluding alcohol and gift card purchases).
+In Texas, Taco Cabana has been involved with several local military organizations, and the Brand offers a daily 15% discount in-restaurant/drive-thru for those in the military (excluding alcohol and gift card purchases).

 Over the years, TC has supported many fundraisers and charities across Texas, including the Warrior and Family Support Center (WFSC) at the Brooke Army Medical Center, the Boys and Girls Clubs of Texas, the National Kidney Foundation, Susan G Komen, Eva's Heroes and in 2021 hosted a Halloween Treats For A Cause fundraiser for local market food banks.
 Since 2010 Taco Cabana has hosted Taco Treat fundraisers for the WFSC.

-In addition to the daily 20% discount in-restaurant/drive-thru for military personnel, Taco Cabana also offers a daily 20% discount for senior citizens and students – both with valid IDs.
+In addition to the daily 15% discount in-restaurant/drive-thru for military personnel, Taco Cabana also offers a daily 15% discount for senior citizens and students – both with valid IDs.